alexferrari88/playwright-DOMPath/README.md

 XPath: /html/body/div[1]/div[3]/form/div[1]/div[1]/div[1]/div/div[2]/input
 ```

+## TODO ✅

+- Improve functions' speed
+- Increase tests coverage (include edge cases)
+- Add better error handling

+## Contributing 🤝🏼

+Feel free to fork this repo and create a PR.
+I will review them and merge if ok.

+The above todos can be a very good place to start.

 ## Acknowledgements 🤗

 - This library reimplements the [Chrome DevTools DOMPath library](https://github.com/ChromeDevTools/devtools-frontend/blob/b6a3b2ae8a4c1d5847c2bb1535377e13ee3045be/front_end/panels/elements/DOMPath.ts) with modifications to allow the use of Playwright's ElementHandle and Locator